aliabdari/Compressed-video-action-recognition/README.md

 The experimental results on multiple first and third person datasets exhibit that while the proposed method provides low computational complexity, the results are highly competitive with traditional approaches in accuracy.

+Understanding the concept of compression in the video is necessary.

 ## Prerequisites

 #### 1. Pre-Trained CNN: